Xt-Editor/Xt-Editor-Xt-Core/docs/markdown/IDEAS.md

 ## Key features

 - Package/plugin support.
-  - JSON-API interface to `Xt/core`
+  - JSON-RPC interface to `Xt/core`

 - Encourage customisation.
     Xt should encourage customisation of the core, plugins and other components.

 - Provide a set of defaults.
     Right now, I'm going with GNU Readline style keybindings.

 - Written in Rust.